-As more businesses shift from on-premises software to cloud-based services and work to expand mobile access, identity management tasks become more complex.
+As more businesses shift from on-premise software to cloud-based services and work to expand mobile access, cloud identity governance tasks become more complex.
 Sensitive data flowing between onsite and offsite devices requires strong protections to prevent unauthorized access, and a new approach is needed to address the increasing number of mobile devices connecting to enterprise systems.

 A new generation of identity and access management (IAM) practices is emerging to handle growing security concerns.
 Although many businesses already use a form of identity governance and administration (IGA) to handle the details of IAM, it’s time to consider following the cloud trend and adopting cloud-based IGA for better administration of identities and permissions.